This small, family campground has 12 campsites, a pleasant 1/2 mile lake trail (

 Located on Forest Service Road 14, 4.5 miles east of Hebo.

-Take Highway 101 to Highway 22.
-Travel 1/4 mile on Highway 22 to Forest Service 14.
-Travel east 4.5 miles on Forest Service Road 14 to the entrance of the Hebo Lake Campground.
+From the town of Hebo, OR at U.S. Highway 101, travel ¼ mile south on Highway 22 to Forest Service Road 14.
+Travel east 4.5 miles to the entrance of the Hebo Lake Campground.